 Be A Source of Encouragement

-Offering encouragement is sometimes the best way to support to someone with a mental illness.
+Offering encouragement is sometimes the best way to support someone with a mental illness.
 Simply providing your time could make a significant difference to this person.
 People with a mental illness want to feel “normal”, so talking about their symptoms is uncomfortable.
 Instead of offering advice on how to cope with their illness, you could be the much-needed “listening ear” this person needs.

 Be empathetic to what’s being shared and offer words of comfort and understanding.
 Tell the person that their illness doesn’t define them.
-You want to make them feel like they are love and accepted regardless of their mental health.
+You want to make them feel like they are loved and accepted regardless of their mental health.